aims-api/aims-tagging-node/README.md

 This library uses Axios under the hood to make requests, so any network error will be of type `AxiosError`.
 Please, check [Axios documentation](https://axios-http.com/docs/handling_errors) for more information.

-Example of parsing error with [zod](https://github.com/colinhacks/zod) on the client side:
+Example of parsing an error with [Zod](https://github.com/colinhacks/zod) on the client side:

 ```typescript
 // src/helpers/response.ts